ferre111/Guitar-effects/README.md

 # Guitar-effects
-Guitar effect for course of objective programming on my study
+Guitar effect for course of objective programming on my study.

+You must have SFML lib for correctly working.